meakbiyik/vscode-r-test-adapter/README.md

 [![Build Status](https://dev.azure.com/meakbiyik/vscode-r-test-adapter/_apis/build/status/meakbiyik.vscode-r-test-adapter?branchName=master)](https://dev.azure.com/meakbiyik/vscode-r-test-adapter/_build/latest?definitionId=1&branchName=master)

 This extension is built to help you run R tests on VSCode.
-Currently only `testthat` framework is supported, but running individual tests is now possible contrary to the file-based atomicity of testthat API.
+Currently only `testthat` and `tinytest` frameworks are supported.
+You can run and debug individual tests.

 ## Requirements